-Students registered with IT Carlow participating in full-time third level courses of not less than one-year duration leading to an under-graduate or post-graduate qualification.
+Students registered with IT Carlow participating in courses of not less than one-year duration leading to an under-graduate or post-graduate qualification.

 The following are examples of situations where students experiencing financial difficulties can apply for assistance: (this is not a definitive list)

 - Heating/Lighting bills

 - Travel of an urgent or essential nature

 - Medical expenses i.e. doctor or dental visits

 - Students who have family obligations particularly in relation to childcare costs